 Launched today at the Movement to Move Event in Adelaide, the third Active Health Kids Australia (AHKA) Report Card on Physical Activity for Children and Young People has seen Australia once again assigned a failing grade (D−) for Overall Physical Activity Levels, showing no improvement from the previous reports in 2016 and 2014.

-With the global report indicating that over 80% of 12–17 year olds are not accumulating at least 60 minutes of physical activity every day, Exercise & Sports Science Australia (ESSA) is reminding parents, coaches, teachers, friends and family of children that encouraging any form of physical activity is vitally urgent for the health of Australian children and young adults.
+With the global report indicating that over 80% of 12 to 17 year olds are not accumulating at least 60 minutes of physical activity every day, Exercise & Sports Science Australia (ESSA) is reminding parents, coaches, teachers, friends and family of children that encouraging any form of physical activity is vitally urgent for the health of Australian children and young adults.

-“Physical inactivity levels in children has reached a critical level.
-Many children around the world, including in Australia, are not moving enough to maintain healthy growth and development,” says Anita Hobson-Powell, ESSA Chief Executive.
+Commenting on the findings, ESSA Chief Executive, Anita Hobson-Powell stated “physical inactivity levels in children has reached a critical level.
+Many children around the world, including in Australia, are not moving enough to maintain healthy growth and development."

-With the Report providing a national snap shot of the current levels of physical activity in Australian children and young people, 2018’s report benchmarked Australia against 49 countries which left us tied at 32nd place out of 49 countries for our Overall Physical Activity grade.
+With the Report providing a national snap shot of the current levels of physical activity in Australian children and young people, 2018’s report benchmarked Australia against 49 countries - tied at 32nd place out of 49 countries for our Overall Physical Activity grade.

 The theme of this year's Report Card highlights the seemingly forgotten component of our national physical activity guidelines – that children should engage in muscle and bone strengthening activities for a range of physical and mental health benefits.